-11.9 Transgressions during any assessment opportunity
+11.10 Transgressions during any assessment opportunity

-- 11.9.1 Students commit a transgression when - (a) they commit plagiarism; - (b) during a formal assessment opportunity, the student is in possession of any book, cell phone, electronic devices that has not been switched off, memorandum, notes in whatsoever form, or any papers, documents or database equipment, except for access to such answer books or other books, papers or documents that the invigilator has supplied or access to such other sources that the invigilator authorised as per instructions of the examiner; - (c) students help or attempt to help other students, or obtain help or attempt to obtain help from other students, or obtain help or attempt to obtain help from any source of information, with the exception of explicitly approved sources as permitted by the assessor; - (d) students help other students to commit an offence (also considering that students are under an obligation to take all reasonable measures to ensure that other students do not have access to their work); - (e) students have unauthorised information stored on a pocket calculator, cell phone or any other device brought into the assessment venue, whether or not they have had the opportunity to access such information; - (f) students cause a disturbance in the proximity of, or inside the assessment venue, or conduct themselves in an improper or unbecoming manner; - (g) students disregard the instructions of invigilators or assessors; - (h) students pose as other students. - 11.9.2 Persons who are not registered for a relevant module and are present in an assessment venue with the intention of taking part in the assessment are guilty of fraud and may face disciplinary procedures or legal action. - 11.9.3 Executive Deans of Faculties can initiate disciplinary procedures in certain cases.
+- 11.10.1 Students commit a transgression when: - (a) They commit academic misconduct Refer to AR 2.3.3. - (b) During a formal assessment opportunity, they are in possession of any book, cellphone or electronic device that has not been switched off, memorandum, notes in any form whatsoever, or any papers, documents or database equipment, except for access to such answer books or other books, papers or documents that the invigilator has supplied or access to such other sources that the invigilator authorised as per instructions of the examiner. - (c) They help or attempt to help other students or obtain help or attempt to obtain help from other students or obtain help or attempt to obtain help from any source of information, with the exception of explicitly approved sources as permitted by the assessor. - (d) They help other students to commit an offence (also considering that students are under an obligation to take all reasonable measures to ensure that other students do not have access to their work). - (e) They have unauthorised information stored on a pocket calculator, cellphone or any other device brought into the assessment venue, or whether they have any notes in whatever format with or on them, irrespective of whether they have had the opportunity to access such information. - (f) They cause a disturbance in the proximity of or inside the assessment venue or conduct themselves in an improper or unbecoming manner. - (g) They disregard the instructions of invigilators or assessors. - (h) They pose as other students. - 11.10.2 Persons who are not registered for a relevant module and are present in an assessment venue with the intention of taking part in the assessment opportunity are guilty of fraud and may face disciplinary procedures or legal action. - 11.10.3 Executive Deans or their delegated authority can initiate disciplinary procedures in certain cases.
 They may implement disciplinary procedures with regard to alleged transgressions in class assessments, assignments, tasks and essays as well as undisciplined behaviour towards academic or administrative staff.

-11.10 Irregularities during participation in summative assessment and practical opportunities
+11.11 Irregularities during participation in summative assessments, practical opportunities and online assessments

-- 11.10.1 Students who, in the opinion of the invigilator, commit an irregularity during an assessment or practical opportunity will have their assessment script, product or any other material or equipment that, in the opinion of the invigilator pertains to the irregularity, confiscated immediately with the time recorded on it.
-Students will be issued immediately with a new assessment script or any other relevant material or equipment and the time of issue will be written on the front cover of the script. - 11.10.5 If the suspected offence involves an electronic device, the invigilator will consult the assessor before responding to the offence as described in AR11.10.1.
+- 11.11.1 Students who, in the opinion/observation of the invigilator, committed an irregularity during an assessment or practical opportunity will have their assessment script, product or any other material or equipment that, in the opinion/observation of the invigilator pertaining to the irregularity, confiscated immediately with the time recorded on it.
+Students will be issued immediately with a new assessment script, or any other relevant material or equipment and the time of issue will be written on the front cover of the script.
+No extra time is allowed to complete the assessment. - 11.11.5 If the suspected offence involves an electronic device, the invigilator will consult the assessor before responding to the offence as described in AR 11.11.1.